 Supporting Clauses: 1.2.1, 1.2.2, 1.2.3, 1.2.4 and sub-clauses, 1.2.5, 1.2.6, 1.2.7 Important Note: Clause 1.2.1: Text added (Bold) in IRFM Standard v2.0: "A competent research institute or arrangement shall collect and/or compile the necessary data and carry out scientific research and assessment of the state of fish stocks and the condition of the ecosystem.
 Research results shall be made public in a timely and readily understood fashion."
 Minor change - Dissemination of research results addressed specifically below.
 Clause Guidance: The relevant data collected/compiled by the relevant authorities shall be appropriate to the chosen method of stock assessment and sufficient for its execution, in line with assessing the size and/or productivity of the fish stock(s) under consideration.
 The determination of suitable conservation and management measures shall include or take account of total fishing mortality from all sources (including discards, incidental mortality and catches in other fisheries).
 Furthermore, there shall be active collaboration with international scientific organizations for stock assessment activities and review, and, in cases where the stock under consideration is a shared stock or a straddling stock or a highly migratory stock, there shall be scientific cooperation at the relevant bilateral, regional or international level for obtaining data and/or conducting stock assessments and/or providing advice, as appropriate.
-Evidence Rating: Low 🗌 Medium 🗌 High 🗹 Non- conformance : Critical 🗌 Major 🗌 Minor 🗌 None 🗹
+Evidence Rating: Low 🗌 Mediu ım 🗌 High 🗹 Non- conformance: Critical 🔲 Major 🗌 Minor 🗌 None 🗸

-There is an established assessment method (ADCAM) for Icelandic cod, which is approved by ICES.
-The assessment is based on catch numbers at age and the results of two extensive bottom trawl surveys.
+The assessment of Icelandic haddock has since 2007 been conducted with an Adapt type model that uses catch numbers at age and abundance data from both the spring and autumn bottom trawl surveys.
+The assessment is consistent from year to year and has been benchmarked and approved by ICES.
 Catch numbers at age are obtained by combining landings statistics with samples from the landings, obtained through an organized sampling regime.
-The assessment is done within ICES by the North-Western Working Group, with a method that was developed by the MFRI and approved in a benchmark by ICES.
-International review is through ICES.
-Iceland also has a broad international cooperation on matters relevant to the fishery with several other organisations.
+The assessment is done within ICES by the North-Western Working Group, with a method that was developed by MRI and approved in a benchmark by ICES in 2013.
+International review is done through ICES.
+Iceland also has a broad international cooperation on matters relevant to the fishery in several other organisations.